omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- add if request already exists or if user already is coach/athlete so you can't repeat requests that have already happened
+- change workoutinstance_detail so when sent to from calendar it shows only the results from that day
+  - add a show all results button that then shows everything.
+  - may not be able to do this as it is from a <a> get_absolute_url. would need to add a hidden input.
+    - maybe change it to a form link that has action to the get_absolute_url so a hidden input can be included?
+  - have to add in utils.py file in formatday() method f' string.
+- on calendar view
+  - add buttons that switch the view from day/week/month and can see more details of workouts on day/week than on month
 - can create a notifications model
   - would only hold count of notifications
   - count can be an aggregate sum of requests currently and later any other things like messages etc.